breathe-doc/breathe/documentation/source/lists.rst

 ----

-.. note:: Numbered lists support for the moment only arabic numerals.
+.. note:: Numbered lists support for the moment only Arabic numerals.

 Nested lists are supported in all combinations, as long as they are valid doxygen markup.
-Below ar a couple of examples of different nested lists documentation and their corresponding breathe output.
+Below are a couple of examples of different nested lists documentation and their corresponding breathe output.

 Documentation looking like this: